yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

   "url": "http://httpbin/get"
 }
 ```
-As you can see, even though we only sent an opaque token in the request, Tyk injected the rest of the JWT where our upstream can now use it to perform business logic.
+As you can see, even though you only sent an opaque token in the request, Tyk injected the rest of the JWT where our upstream can now use it to perform business logic.

-The quick instruction to use Split Token Flow by using OSS Gateway will be as follows:
+The quick instruction to use Split Token Flow by using OSS Gateway is as follows:

 1. Launch Tyk Gateway and Redis using Docker:
 ```
 docker-compose up
 ```
-2. Add your IdP details to modify the login.js script that Tyk will execute.
+2. Add your IdP details to modify the `login.js` script that Tyk will execute.
 Fill in the details with your IdP to recreate the above API call.
 3. Reload the file In order to load the changes we did in step 2, execute the following API call:
 ```
 $ curl localhost:8080/tyk/reload -H "x-tyk-authorization:foo"